-We collect, store and process personal data of clients, potential clients, employees and our Consultants for the purposes of fulfilling our contractual and legal obligations and responsibilities.
+Why we collect data: We collect, store and process personal data of clients, potential clients, training course delegates, employees and our consultants for the purposes of fulfilling our contractual and legal obligations and responsibilities.
 We will only collect data we need to give you a better experience, to improve and deliver our services to you and to meet our responsibilities to you.

-We use personal data to fulfill our contractual obligations with clients, employees and our Consultants.
+How we use personal data: We use personal data to fulfil our contractual obligations with clients, employees and our Consultants.
 Personal data of individuals who we provide services for, or on behalf of our clients is used to maintain our relationship and to deliver our consultancy, training and services.

 We will send you newsletters, information about our consultancy services, training and our latest advice, guidance and blog posts via our mailing list if you have actively consented to us doing so (e.g. you have opted to join our mailing list).
 Individuals signed up to our mailing list can withdraw their consent at any point by unsubscribing from the email or by contacting us at info@naomikorn.com.